LastPass $24.45 Million Data Security Incident Settlement

 Claimants must provide documentation for certain types of claims:

-• Ordinary and extraordinary loss claims: submit receipts, invoices, bank or credit card statements, or other documents showing actual, unreimbursed losses related to the incident.
+• For ordinary and extraordinary loss claims, class members must submit receipts, invoices, bank or credit card statements or other documents showing actual, unreimbursed losses related to the incident.

-• CCPA statutory damages: California residents must attest to residency at the time of the incident and that certain types of information were stored in their LastPass vault.
+• For CCPA statutory damages claims, California residents must attest to residency at the time of the incident and that their LastPass vault stored certain types of information.

-For cryptocurrency loss claims, documentation must be submitted online and are subject to additional screening:
+For cryptocurrency loss claims, class members must submit documentation online.
+These claimants are subject to additional screening.

-• Tier 1 claimants: those whose compromised wallet private keys/seed phrases are confirmed as having been stored in the backup copy of their vaults
+• Tier 1 claimants are those whom LastPass confirms stored compromised wallet private keys/seed phrases in the backup copy of their vaults.

-• Tier 2 claimants: those who cannot recall their master password to open the backup copy of their vaults.
-Additional forms of proof are required to verify:
+• Tier 2 claimants are those who cannot recall their master password to open the backup copy of their vaults.
+These claimants must submit additional forms of proof to verify:

-• Compromised wallet private keys/seed phrases were actually stored in the claimant's LastPass vaults at the time of the incident
+• The claimant's LastPass vaults actually stored their compromised wallet private keys/seed phrases at the time of the incident.

-• Where within the LastPass vault did the claimant store the impacted private key/seed phrase (e.g., Secure Note or within the notes section of a credential for a website, etc.)
+• Where within the LastPass vault the claimant stored the impacted private key/seed phrase (e.g., secure note or within the notes section of a credential for a website, etc.)

 Follow these steps to submit a claim:

-1. Gather your Unique ID and PIN from your email notice.
-If you do not have these, contact the settlement administrator at 1-877-748-1875.
+1. Locate the unique ID and PIN from the email notice.
+Class members who do not have these should contact the settlement administrator at 1-877-748-1875.

-2. Collect all supporting documentation for your claim (receipts, statements, etc.).
+2. Collect all supporting documentation for the claim (receipts, statements, etc.).

 3. Go to the online claim form or download the PDF claim form.

-5. Select your desired benefit(s) and upload or attach supporting documentation.
+5. Select the desired benefit(s) and upload or attach supporting documentation.

 6. Submit the form online or mail it to the settlement administrator at LastPass Data Security Incident Litigation Settlement Administrator, P.O.
 Box 2230, Portland, OR 97208-2230.

-7. Keep your confirmation code or mailing receipt for your records.
+7. Keep the confirmation code or mailing receipt as proof of submission.

 • Physical check